 Well, she was educated at Columbia University Teachers College.
 And she helped me learn the importance of applying myself when doing homework.
+[Harper note: She as all the teachers during Jim Crow, work hard with less resources to provide instruction in educational learning which allow me to be successful in business and community development.]

 Also, I'd like to mention Dr. David Hedgley.
 He was a high school science teacher on the second floor.
-At Simms, the elementary and middle school was on the first floor and on the second floor was the high school.
+At Simms, the elementary and middle school was on the first floor and on the second floor was the high school.[Harper note: When Simms High School students moved to Harrisonburg High in the 60's, our middle school moved to the second floor, to expand learning opportunities.]

-So we're on the second floor right now.
+Katelyn Lough 05:52 So we're on the second floor right now.

-Okay, wonderful.
+Billo Harper 05:54 Okay, wonderful.
 So if you go visit Simms and you go up on the second floor, that was high school.